 Now and then, push your boundaries.
 Keep adding to your repertoire of facilitation skills.
 Introduce the session in a different sequence.
 Explore a new idea-generation technique.
 Capture feedback in a fresh way.

-Observe other facilitators and ‘steal’ some of their approaches.
-Or simply invent some alternative ways of your own.
+Observe other facilitators and steal some of their approaches.
+Or invent some alternative ways of your own.

-This way, you’ll continue to evolve as a facilitator and discover new approaches.
+This way, you’ll continue to evolve as a facilitator and discover new techniques.
 Equally, you’ll find out what doesn’t work for you, where you don’t feel confident or comfortable.
-You can then decide to practice these more, or else avoid these approaches in the future.
+You can then decide to practice these more or avoid these approaches in the future.

 So to Summarise